By Luis Torres, Staff Writer

 Chief Executive of McLaren Racing Zak Brown said knowing the history his team has with Chevrolet, it was a no brainer for him to decide an agreement.

 “McLaren and Chevrolet have a shared pedigree in North American motorsport and the opportunity to reunite the two brands for this special event was just too good to pass up,” said Brown.
 “Like McLaren, Chevrolet has racing in its heart.
 The company’s reputation in IndyCar and at this special race is first-class and they will be a powerful partner.”

 Alonso is eyeing of becoming only the second driver since Graham Hill in 1972 to accomplish the Triple Crown of Motorsport, needing the 500-mile victory after winning the 24 Hours of Le Mans in June and scored two Monaco Grand Prix victories in both 2006 and 2007.

-The two-time Formula One World Champion led 27 laps in his 500 debut before the Honda powered engine expired late in the race that relegated him down to a 24th-place result.
+The two-time Formula One World Champion led 27 laps in his 500 debut back in 2017 before the Honda powered engine expired late in the race that relegated him down to a 24th-place result.